roman-milk/roman-milk.github.io/two-moms-two-laps.md

  "Underneath you, all the way inside you, holding your ass cheeks open wide for me."

  She sighed, her hand caressing my hardness.
 "You know, don't you, that of all the ways this thing we're doing could possibly work out, that's about the least likely scenario possible."
-Report_Story #4